Skip to main content

 MSc Data-driven Health

 The master's programme in Data-driven Health equips you with the skills to employ data to transform healthcare and improve people's health and health systems.
 You will acquire technical skills in data processing, data mining and machine learning, combined with expertise in health systems and systems biology.
 After graduation, you face exciting career opportunities in a quickly expanding field.
-This is a new programme expected to open for application in October 2024.
+This is a new programme with the first students starting in August 2025.

 Application deadlines for studies starting August 2025